 Shaded pole motors are very small, low torque motors.
 They can only run in one direction and they do not utilize capacitors.

 D.C.
-Motors work on Direct Current and utilize brushes to transfer an electrical charge to the rotor of the motor.
+Motors work on Direct Current and (generally) utilize brushes to transfer an electrical charge to the armature (rotor) of the motor.